SHILPA SAILESH vs. VARUN SREENIVASAN

 Court observed that Article 142 gives very wide power to supreme court to do “complete justice” in any “cause or matter”.
 Court referred M. Siddiq (Dead) Through Legal Representatives (Ram Janmabhumi Temple Case) v.
 Mahant Suresh Das (2020) 1 SCC 1 wherein court stated that “the equitable power under Article 142 of the Constitution brings to fore the intersection between the general and specific”.

-This court referred to the classification of “equity” that is (i) equity in general and (ii) particular equity court also emphasized the word “cause and matter”.
-Article 142(1) empowers the Supreme Court to do complete justice in “cause or matter” and is relatable to “particular equity”.
+This court referred to the classification of “equity” that is (i) equity in general and (ii) particular equity.
+The court also emphasized the word “cause and matter”, Article 142(1) empowers the Supreme Court to do complete justice in any “cause or matter” which is relatable to “particular equity”.
 Article 142 is based on the maxim “equity follows the law” as it allows the apex court to put equity over the law.

 Court further specified I.C.
 Golak Nath v.
 State of Punjab AIR 1967 SC 1643 in the said case court scrutinized that power under Article 142 is wide and it enables the court to frame any doctrine to meet the ends of justice.
 However, when court invoke Article 142(1) to do complete justice in “cause or matter” it does so with in the 4 corners of Constitution.